ArturoMaiani1999/pitch_game/README.md

 ## Next steps / roadmap

 1. **Improve performance and parallelism**
    Pitch detection (YIN) and rendering should run independently so neither blocks the other.
 The goal is smoother visuals and lower latency.
+As you can see by running the `unit_est/python_yin.py`, the pitch tracking is super fast, because no rendering is present.

 2. **Upgrade melody generation**
    Current melodies are semi-random.
 We want a more musical generator: coherent phrases, controlled contour, sensible pauses, and style presets.